Frequently Asked Questions:

 What is the typical payback period for upgrades?

-We pride ourselves on implementing upgrades that have less than a 5 year payback period.
-So, if you spend x on upgrades, you will save at least x (sometimes more) within 5 years on your utility bills.
+We pride ourselves on implementing upgrades that are projected to have less than a 5 year payback period.
+So, if you spend x on upgrades, we anticipate you will save at least x (sometimes more) within 5 years on your utility bills.

 What do the evaluators find to be the most common issues in homes?